 Some Christians argue that the Bible condemns drunkenness, not drinking alcohol in moderation.
 In fact, the Bible sometimes associates wine with joy and celebration:

-I will restore the fortunes of my people Israel, and they shall rebuild the ruined cities and inhabit them; they shall plant vineyards and drink their wine, and they shall make gardens and eat their fruit.Amos 9:14 (ESV)
+Amos 9:14 reads, “I will restore the fortunes of my people Israel, and they shall rebuild the ruined cities and inhabit them; they shall plant vineyards and drink their wine, and they shall make gardens and eat their fruit” (ESV).

-For a New Testament example, consider than in John 2:1-11, a social crisis developed when the wine ran out during the wedding at Cana.
+For a New Testament example, consider that in John 2:1-11, a social crisis developed when the wine ran out during the wedding at Cana.
 Jesus didn’t take the opportunity to condemn the drinking of alcohol.

 They point to the fact that the Bible never uses the word “wine” during descriptions of the Last Supper.
-The phrase “fruit of the vine,” according to this line of thinking, refers to fruit juice that isn’t fermented — essentially, grape juice.
+According to this line of thinking, the phrase “fruit of the vine” refers to fruit juice that isn’t fermented — essentially, grape juice.

 This viewpoint adds that although the phrase “fruit of the vine” could signify “wine,” it most naturally means grape juice.
 Otherwise, why wouldn’t an author use the word “wine?”

-How does abstinence view understand verses like Amos 9:14?
+How does the abstinence view understand verses like Amos 9:14?
 When the Bible refers to wine positively, it’s referring to the unfermented version.
 The Bible also includes a multitude of examples of people using alcohol excessively and unwisely, which are critically important factors.